bekencorp/bk_avdk/docs/bk7258/en/projects/media/doorbell/index.rst

     As shown in the following figure, BK7258 has multiple CPUs:
         * CPU0, running WIFI/BLE as a low-power CPU.
-        * CPU1, runs multimedia and serves as a high-performance multimedia CPU.
+        * CPU1, running multimedia and serves as a high-performance multimedia CPU.

 .. figure:: ../../../../_static/doorbell_arch.png
     :align: center